MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-overview.md

 -   If the primary fails and `required_synchronized_secondaries_to_commit` is 0, the secondary replica will become the new primary and is available for both reading and writing.
 If the value is 1, automatic failover will occur, but will not accept new transactions until the other replica is online.
 -   If a secondary replica fails and `required_synchronized_secondaries_to_commit` is 0, the primary replica still accepts transactions, but if the primary fails at this point, there is no protection for the data nor failover possible (manual or automatic) since a secondary replica is not available.
 -   If the configuration-only replicas fails, the AG will function normally, but no automatic failover is possible.
--   If both a synchronous secondary replica and the configuration only replica fail, the primary cannot accept transactions and there is nowhere for the primary to fail to.
+-   If both a synchronous secondary replica and the configuration only replica fail, the primary cannot accept transactions, and there is nowhere for the primary to fail to.

 In CU1 there is a known bug in the logging in the corosync.log file that is generated via `mssql-server-ha` that will be resolved in a future CU.
 If a secondary replica is not able to become the primary due to the number of required replicas being available, the current message says "Expected to receive 1 sequence numbers but only received 2.
 Not enough replicas are online to safely promote the local replica."
 The numbers should be reversed, and it should say "Expected to receive 2 sequence numbers but only received 1.
 Not enough replicas are online to safely promote the local replica."

 ## Multiple availability groups

 More than one AG can be created per Pacemaker cluster or set of servers.
 The only limitation is system resources.
-[An example is shown in the picture below where there are two AGs – LinuxAG and LinuxAG2].
-The AG ownership is shown by the Master[, and in this case, both are owned by LinAGN1].
-Different AGs can be owned by different nodes; they do not need to all be running on the same node.
+AG ownership is shown by the master.
+Different AGs can be owned by different nodes; they do not all need to be running on the same node.

 ## Drive and folder location for databases

-Same as for Windows-based AGs, the drive and folder structure for the user databases participating in an AG should be identical.
+As on Windows-based AGs, the drive and folder structure for the user databases participating in an AG should be identical.
 For example, if the user databases are in `/var/opt/mssql/userdata` on Server A, that same folder should exist on Server B. The only exception to this is noted in the section [Interoperability with Windows-based availability groups and replicas](#interoperability-with-windows-based-availability-groups-and-replicas).

 ## The listener under Linux

 The listener is optional functionality for an AG.
 It provides a single point of entry for all connections (read/write to the primary replica and/or read-only to secondary replicas) so that applications and end users do not need to know which server is hosting the data.
-In a WSFC, this is the combination of a network name resource and an IP resource, which is then registered in Active Directory Domain Services (if needed) as well as DNS.
+In a WSFC, this is the combination of a network name resource and an IP resource, which is then registered in AD DS (if needed) as well as DNS.
 In combination with the AG resource itself, it provides that abstraction.
 For more information on a listener, see [Listeners, Client Connectivity, and Application Failover](../database-engine/availability-groups/windows/listeners-client-connectivity-application-failover.md).

 The listener under Linux is configured differently, but its functionality is the same.
-There is no concept of a network name resource in Pacemaker, nor is an object created in AD DS; there is just an IP address resource that is created in Pacemaker that can run on any of the nodes.
+There is no concept of a network name resource in Pacemaker, nor is an object created in AD DS; there is just an IP address resource created in Pacemaker that can run on any of the nodes.
 An entry associated with the IP resource for the listener in DNS with the “friendly name” will need to be created.
 The IP resource for the listener will only be active on the server hosting the primary replica for that availability group.

 If Pacemaker is used and an IP address resource is created that is associated with the listener, there will be a brief outage as the IP address stops on the one server and starts on the other, whether it is automatic or manual failover.
 While this provides abstraction through the combination of a single name and IP address, it does not mask the outage.
 An application must be able to handle the disconnect by having some sort of functionality to detect this and reconnect.